AbnormalDistributions/e_paper_weather_display/README.md

     </ul>
   <h2>Version 1.4</h2>
     <ul>
-      <li>Updated to use full 480 vertical pixels instead of just 450.</li>
+      <li>Updated to use all 480 vertical pixels instead of just 450.</li>
     </lu>